shubh-asu/UserDefinedObjectCounting/README.md

-# FVBCM - Flexible Vision-Based Crowd Tracking
+# FVBCM - Flexible Vision-Based Crowd Monitoring
+You can draw lines on the videos and it will act as counters to count people passing through those lines.
 Combined FasterRCNN for object detection and Centroid Tracking algorithms, with a Line-Segment drawing tool to count people passing through the user-drawn lines on the video.
-OOP used here allows users to draw multiple line-segment counters on the video.
+OOP allowed users to draw and edit multiple line-segment counters.

 ## Installation and Usage